If you’ve recently received some QCE marks back and you’re disappointed, this is for you.

 So now that we’ve established that whatever you’re feeling is totally valid, let’s be pragmatic about this.
 Here are some things to consider.

-A good thing about the new QCE ATAR system is that, for the most part, subject scores come from both internal assessments, and an external assessment.
+A good thing about the new QCE ATAR system is that, for the most part, subject scores for General subjects come from both internal assessments, and an external assessment.
 In maths and science subjects, it’s a 50/50 split.
 In other subjects, 75% comes from internal assessments, with a 25% contribution from the end-of-year exam.

 In all situations above, it’s not as though a single internal assessment mark totally dictates what you’ll receive overall for that subject, and even less the eventual ATAR.